 In 2018, Urban Forms celebrated its 10th anniversary (with the Urban Forms Festival, 22-29 July), so what have they achieved in this time?
 First off, you simply need to visit all the street art sights to see the full extent of the work – the answer is plainly painted on the walls!
 For as much as the city has regenerated itself through infrastructure projects, and fresh licks of paint here and there, it's the other type of paint, often the one from cans, which can be overlooked.
 The cultural diversity displayed on the streets of Łódź is vast and shows how a city can change its fortunes in such a short time to become one of positive change.
 While Urban Forms has been a celebrated success, in other cities, such as Berlin, there is an ongoing debate about whether street art has been appropriated by authorities, another form of gentrification that counters the original intentions of the artists and purposes of the murals. Łódź has employed the talents of street artists to create public art in the service of the re-invigoration of the city, with quite an element of success as they have remembered two important factors of street art – to respect the work of the artist while adding value to a neighbourhood and the community of people that live there.
 Stick to this and we'll keep the beast of gentrification at bay with a big stick!

 At any rate, those with an interest in street art will have little trouble tracking it down in Łódź, and we’re making it even easier.
-We fully encourage you, especially in these warm months, to see as much of the murals, and street art installations, as you can.
+We fully encourage you to see as many of the murals, and street art installations, as you can.
 It's a pleasant adventure in itself as you inevitably get to see the city for yourself, including parts you would not otherwise have considered going.

-In addition to cataloguing and GPSing street art addresses throughout the city in our online street art section, we’ve also marked each location with a spray can symbol on the maps in the back of our guide, so you can literally use them to give yourself a tour of Łódź’s urban art.
-As for online, we've even listed all pieces of street art, old and new, to keep you informed if they still exist or not, to save you time from visiting a site, only to discover that once fantastic mural has been painted over, or worse, the building it was on is gone (if you find that piece has been painted over since we've last been, please, do let us know)!
+In addition, we have catalogued and GPSed street art addresses throughout the city in our online street art section, so you can literally use them to give yourself a tour of Łódź’s urban art.
+As for online, we've even listed all pieces of street art, old and new (if you find that a piece has been painted over since we've last been, please let us know)!